 When I was putting together this round-up of 15 healthy cauliflower recipes last winter I came across the idea of cauliflower rice here and there, and for some reason, I didn’t try it.
 Maybe I thought it was too involved, or that it would be too cauliflowery (is that a word?) or maybe I just have way too many things that I am always wanting to try and I am constantly running out of runway every single day.

 But then last week I saw this simple cauliflower rice recipe on Enjoy Every Bite and it just looked so easy and simple.
 And like it would go with just about anything.
 And the real reason I finally decided to make it is that I happened to have a head of cauliflower in the fridge right at that moment.
 So I made it, and I was like, damn, why did I wait so long to try this?
 It was great!

-Just a quick note about how to achieve the best rice texture: To cut the cauliflower up before sautéing it, I cored the head, and cut it into chunks.
+To cut the cauliflower up before sautéing it, I cored the head, and cut it into chunks.
 Then I pulsed it in the food processor in three batches.
 A few pieces stayed large, so I pulled them out, dumped the granulated “rice” into a bowl and reprocessed the large chunks.

 This cauliflower rice recipe has only about a third of the calories of the same volume of white rice.
 Consider swapping out lower calorie sides that fill up your plate and belly with fiber and volume.

 - This Keto Chicken Soup is a lighter and keto friendly version of chicken and rice soup.
 We’ve subbed in cauliflower rice instead!

 - This fast and easy 20 Minute Low Carb Turkey and Peppers dish is simple to prepare and has so much saucy flavor.

 - For a breakfast option this Low Carb Baked Denver Omelet is a winner for a crowd or for meal-prep.